On Liberty: On individuality as one of the elements of well-being

-In the third chapter, J. S. Mill points out the inherent value of individuality since individuality is ex vi termini (i.e. by definition) the thriving of the human person through the higher pleasures.
-He argues that a society ought to attempt to promote individuality as it is a prerequisite for creativity and diversity.
-With this in mind, Mill believes that conformity is dangerous.
-He states that he fears that Western civilization approaches this well-intentioned conformity to praiseworthy maxims characterized by the Chinese civilization.
-Therefore, Mill concludes that actions in themselves do not matter.
+In the third chapter, the Mills point out the inherent value of individuality since individuality is ex vi termini (i.e. by definition) the thriving of the human person through the higher pleasures.
+They argue that a society ought to attempt to promote individuality as it is a prerequisite for creativity and diversity.
+With this in mind, the Mills believe that conformity is dangerous.
+They state that they fear that Western civilization approaches this well-intentioned conformity to praiseworthy maxims characterized by the Chinese civilization.
+Therefore, they conclude that actions in themselves do not matter.
 Rather, the person behind the action and the action together are valuable.
 He writes:

 It really is of importance, not only what men do, but also what manner of men they are that do it.
 Among the works of man, which human life is rightly employed in perfecting and beautifying, the first in importance surely is man himself.
 Supposing it were possible to get houses built, corn grown, battles fought, causes tried, and even churches erected and prayers said, by machinery—by automatons in human form—it would be a considerable loss to exchange for these automatons even the men and women who at present inhabit the more civilised parts of the world, and who assuredly are but starved specimens of what nature can and will produce.
 Human nature is not a machine to be built after a model, and set to do exactly the work prescribed for it, but a tree, which requires to grow and develop itself on all sides, according to the tendency of the inward forces which make it a living thing.